 In Annex A, further details are provided in relation to the approach and the materials that the EPDP Team reviewed in order to address the charter questions and develop the following preliminary recommendations.

 As part of its deliberations, the EPDP Team considered various models but agreed to put the following SSAD model forward for public comment.
-This SSAD model is based on the following high level principles/concepts:
+This SSAD model is based on the following high-level principles/concepts:

 Full automation of the SSAD may not be possible, but the EPDP Team recommends that the SSAD must be automated where technically feasible AND legally permissible.
-Additionally, in areas where automation is not both technically feasible and legally permissible, standardization is the baseline objective.
+Additionally, in areas where automation is not both technically feasible and legally permissible, harmonization is the baseline objective.

 Experience gained over time with SSAD disclosure requests and responses must inform further streamlining and standardization of responses.

-In recognition of the expected evolving nature of SSAD and in an effort to avoid having to conduct a PDP every time a change needs to be made, a mechanism, which focuses solely on the implementation of the SSAD and does not contradict PDP and/or contractual requirements would need to be put in place to oversee and guide the continuous improvements of the SSAD.
+In recognition of the expected evolving nature of SSAD and in an effort to avoid having to conduct a PDP every time a change needs to be made, a feedback mechanism, which focuses solely on the implementation of the SSAD and does not contradict ICANN Bylaws, GNSO PDP Procedures and Guidelines, and/or contractual requirements would need to be put in place to oversee and guide the continuous improvements of the SSAD.

-Meaningful SLAs need to be put in place, but these may need to be of an evolutionary nature to recognize that there will be a learning curve.
+SLAs need to be put in place, but these may need to be of an evolutionary nature to recognize that there will be a learning curve.

-Responses to disclosure requests, regardless of whether review is conducted manually or an automated responses is triggered, are returned from the relevant Contracted Party to the requestor, but appropriate logging mechanisms must be in place to allow for the SSAD to confirm that SLAs are met and responses are being processed according to the policy.
+Responses to disclosure requests, regardless of whether review is conducted manually or an automated responses is triggered, are returned from the relevant Contracted Party directly to the requestor, but appropriate logging mechanisms must be in place to allow for the SSAD to confirm that SLAs are met and responses are being processed according to the policy (for example, the Central Gateway MUST be notified when disclosure requests are rejected or granted).

+The benefits of this model are: Single location to submit requests

+Reduces time and effort spent by requesters to track down individual points of contact or follow individual procedures

+Ensures that requests are routed directly to the responsible party at each disclosing entity, thereby eliminating the uncertainty that requests are not received or go to someone unqualified to process them

+Allows for clear outreach opportunities to socialize the location and method for requesting non-public registration data

+Requests and responses can be tracked for SLA adherence

+Standardized request forms

+Reduces the number of disclosure requests that are denied due to insufficient information

+Increases the efficiency with which disclosing entities can review requests

+Reduces uncertainty for requesters who now have a standard/uniform set of data to provide when submitting disclosure requests.

+Reduces the need for individual set of required information by disclosing parties

+Built-in authentication process

+Speeds up the review process for disclosing entities as they will not need to re-verify the requestor

+External assurance that requestors have been verified can increase the likelihood and/or speed of disclosure

+Standardized review and response process

+Allows creation of a common response format

+Allows creation of rules, guidelines and best practices disclosing parties can follow in reviewing and responding to requests

+Allows adoption of common response review system

+Allows automation of certain yet-to-be-defined requests by yet-to-be-defined requestors

+Facilitates automated disclosure decision making in some scenarios

+The logging of requests and responses also allows ICANN Compliance to audit the actions of disclosing entities, identifying any instances of systemic non-compliance, and take appropriate enforcement action

 This model has been visually represented hereunder; the diagram highlights which aspects of the roles and responsibilities are expected to change depending on the chosen model.

-Requestor obtains accreditation

-Accredited requestor submits disclosure request to SSAD central gateway

-Central gateway reviews request for completeness and determines whether request meets criteria for automated response or Contracted Party Review.

-a.
-In case of non-automated response, routed

-to CP for review and response to requestor.

-b.
-In case of automated response, automated response

-directly returned to requestor at direction of SSAD Central Gateway.

 Main SSAD Roles & Responsibilities: